 Visit www.fdir.no for a full table of minimum sizes.

 The export quota is 20 kg for guests of registered tourist fishing enterprises, and 10 kg for everyone else.
 Tourist fishers must document that fishing has taken place under the direction of a registered tourist fishing enterprise when exporting fish.

 You are allowed to take out 10 kg of fish or fish products upon leaving Norway.
 If you have been fishing from a registered fishing camp, you can take up to 20 kg of fish or fish products upon leaving.
-Note that you have to leave Norway for seven days before you can come back and take a new export quota out of the country.
+This restriction applies within a period of 7 days.
+Therefore, if you take out a full quota on departure from Norway you have to wait for seven days before you can take a new export quota out of the country.

 It is no longer permitted to export trophy fish in addition to the export quota.